 You do NOT want to catch norovirus!
-This highly contagious virus causes your digestive tract to become inflamed, leading to stomach pain, nausea, diarrhea and vomiting.
+This highly contagious illness causes your digestive tract to become inflamed, leading to severe stomach pain, nausea, diarrhea and vomiting.

-You can feel extremely ill and throw up or have diarrhea many times a day, lasting one to two days.
-This can cause dehydration, especially in young children.
+You can feel extremely ill and throw up or have diarrhea many times a day.
+The sickness comes on suddenly and can last a few days.
+It can cause dehydration, especially in young children.
 If they become dehydrated, children may cry with few or no tears and be unusually sleepy or fussy.
+Urination decreases and they may have a dry throat.

 Norovirus is easily transmitted person-to-person via dirty hands that have been contaminated by close contact with someone who is sick with norovirus, touching surfaces contaminated with the virus, or from contaminated food or water.